 - 1. Registering.
 Any bicycle operated or possessed on campus must be registered with MSU (no charge to you for a two-year permit) or with the city of Lansing, the city of East Lansing, Lansing Township or Meridian Township.
-Permits issued by the University are available at the Parking Office located in the Public Safety Building, 87 Red Cedar Road.
+Permits issued by the University are available online at + www.DPPS.msu.edu.
 The bicycle's serial number or a selfselected number that has been stamped into the frame of the bicycle (stamping tools available at the Parking Office) must be provided to register the bicycle.
 Permits must be attached according to the instructions on the back of the permit (to the frame post located below the bicycle seat). - 2.
 Parking.
 Unattended bicycles must be placed in bicycle racks and locked.
 Under no circumstances shall bicycles be parked in shrubbery, near building exits or entrances, in vehicle parking areas, or next to poles, posts, trees, hand rails, etc. - 3.
 Impounding.
-Bicycles not properly parked, not registered, parked unlocked or in disrepair may be impounded and may be reclaimed Monday-Friday, 8:00 a.m.-4:30 p.m., at D.P.P.S. upon proof of ownership and payment of the established impound fee.
+Bicycles not properly parked, not registered, parked unlocked or in disrepair may be tagged for impoundment.
+If the bicycle is not removed within ten days from tagging, it may be impounded and may be reclaimed Monday-Friday, 8:00 a.m.-4:30 p.m., at D.P.P.S. upon proof of ownership and payment of the established impound fee.
 Impounded bicycles will be held at least 30 days, after which, unclaimed bicycles may be transferred to MSU Surplus to be sold. - 4.
 Annual Cleanup.
-Starting the week after spring semester and during the summer, DPPS. does an annual bike cleanup.
+Starting the week after spring semester and during the summer, D.P.P.S. does an annual bike cleanup.
 Bikes that are not registered with the department will be impounded whether they are attached to a bicycle rack or not.
 Impoundment includes bikes that are in disrepair, or attached to meters, signs, railings, etc. Any bike in proper repair that is locked to a bicycle rack and is registered with this department or the municipalities noted in paragraph 1, will not be impounded. - 5.
 Operation.
 State law and local ordinances require that bicycles be operated as if they were motor vehicles.
 You are required to yield the right of way to pedestrians in marked crosswalks, obey all traffic control signs and devices and keep as far to the right on the roadway as is possible, using bicycle lanes when available.
 Riding on sidewalks or footpaths, riding more than two abreast or riding against traffic is prohibited.